TV Tropes is 149% Funded

 - Some fans have speculated that the curse instead hit Ray Lewis, who was heavily prominent in the advertising and appeared in the intro movie.
 Lewis suffered what was initially thought to be a career-ending injury.
 However, he recovered in time for the playoffs and his Baltimore Ravens eventually won the Super Bowl in the same year.

-- Barry Sanders, former Detroit Lions running back (Madden 25 cover): This year, the tournament was divided into "Old School" and "New School" players, with the latter containing current players and the former containing (mostly) greats of each team's history.
-As Sanders is obviously no longer playing, it's unclear how the curse could play out - unless you believe the curse hit his former team, the Lions, who stumbled from a 6-3 start and control of the NFC North to a 7-9 finish, with Calvin Johnson playing injured for much of the season.
+- Barry Sanders, former Detroit Lions running back (Madden NFL 25 cover): This year, the tournament was divided into "Old School" and "New School" players, with the latter containing current players and the former containing (mostly) greats of each team's history.
+As Sanders is obviously no longer playing, it's unclear how the curse could play out unless you believe the curse had hit his former team, the Lions, who stumbled from a 6-3 start, and first place in the NFC North, to a 7-9 finish, with Calvin Johnson playing injured for much of the season.

 - Or the city of Detroit, which went bankrupt in 2013.

 - Minnesota Vikings running back Adrian Peterson is on the cover of the eighth-gen versions (PlayStation 4 and Xbox One).
 Peterson may have the most heartbreaking of all the cursed players; his two year old son was murdered in 2013.
 Also, the Vikings collapsed to a 5-10-1 record that season.

 - Richard Sherman, Seattle Seahawks cornerback (2015 cover): Determined by tournament, Sherman defeated Carolina Panthers QB Cam Newton on June 6, 2014 to win the cover.
 Funnily enough, some theorize the curse worked in Sherman's favor as the year's Base Breaker player: his fans would naturally vote for him, while his haters would vote for him hoping that the curse would hit him hard.